Joan Wilkinson (died 1556): Career

 Joan North married William Wilkinson, a wealthy London Sheriff and alderman who served on three occasions as Warden of the Mercers' Company.

+Silkwoman to Anne Boleyn

-Between the years 1533 and 1535 Joan Wilkinson was silkwoman in the household of Henry VIII's second wife, Anne Boleyn, where according to Litzenberger, 'she would have been exposed to the evangelical beliefs espoused by Anne and her chaplains', among them Hugh Latimer.
+Between the years 1533 and 1535 Joan Wilkinson was silkwoman serving the household of Henry VIII's second wife, Anne Boleyn, where according to Litzenberger, "she would have been exposed to the evangelical beliefs espoused by Anne and her chaplains", among them Hugh Latimer.
+After Anne Boleyn was arrested, in 1536, her chaplain William Latymer was apprehended at the port of Sandwich with books that he had bought for her Flanders.
+Some of the books were forwarded to Joan Wilkinson.
 The suggestion that Joan's religious convictions were formed early is supported by the bequest to her of a ring in the will of the London mercer, Robert Pakington (d.
 13 November 1536), who also held radical Protestant beliefs, and by her involvement in the importing of evangelical books in the 1530s.

-According to Hare, Joan Wilkinson was 'already operating on her own account' as a silkwoman in 1538.
-On 6 February 1538, John Husee wrote to Lady Lisle that he would send 'the bonnets and frontlets'...I had them of Mrs Wylkenson, with much ado, because Mrs Hutton hath not paid her for the last.

-William Wilkinson died in 1543.
+Wilkinson continued to trade as a silkwoman.
+On 6 February 1538, John Husee wrote to Lady Lisle that he would send "the bonnets and frontlets ...
+I had them of Mrs Wylkenson, with much ado, because Mrs Hutton hath not paid her for the last".
+Her husband, William Wilkinson died in 1543.
 Peter Symonds had briefly been Wilkinson's apprentice, and continued in his widow's service.
-Joan Wilkinson, referring to Symonds as 'my servant at London', left him £6 13s 4d in her will.
+Joan Wilkinson, referring to Symonds as "my servant at London", left him £6 13s 4d in her will.

 After her husband's death, and perhaps before, Joan Wilkinson resided in a house leased from the Mercers in Soper Lane in London.
 She had purchased the lease from Katherine Hall, mother of the chronicler, Edward Hall, and still owed Mistress Hall £250 at her death.

 She also held an estate in her own right at King's Stanley in Gloucestershire comprising 'a capital messuage and 60 acres' granted to her in 1552 by Edward Twissell.